Six Sigma

 This method derives from W. Deming classic PDCA (Plan / Do / Check / Act).
 Structuring on this method there are numerous tools (like the 7×7 toolbox) that help to identify and document problems in actual processes, make them measurable and analyzable.

-Six Sigma Roles
+The Six Sigma roles

 Jessica Bocek